+Figure 5 - Mapping of TSN configuration to NRM

+For TSN capabilities User/Network Configuration parameters are embedded in the messages and are propagated as part of the QoS control messaging across the reference points.

-Roles and identifiers
+Roles

 Service flow

 The service flow is the basic means of QoS policy control.
-It defines a traffic forwarding class with defined QoS parameters, which is uniquely identified by an ID.
+It defines a traffic forwarding class with defined QoS parameters, which is uniquely identified by an ServiceFlow-ID.

+For time sensitive networking, service flows are denoted as ‘Streams’ starting at a ‘Talker’ and ending at a ‘Listener’.
+Talker and listener are end stations in the notation of IEEE 802 networking and are represented by Terminal and Access Router in this specification.

 User datagrams can be assigned to Service Flows by filtering rules, which allows network elements to preferably process some user datagrams against some others.